csommerl/js_101/lesson2/lesson2_notes.md

 SET everyOther = []
 SET iterator = 1
-WHILE iterator < length of integerArray add integer at space 'iterator in integerArray to everyOther iterator = iterator + 2
+WHILE iterator < length of integerArray add integer at space iterator in integerArray to everyOther iterator = iterator + 2
 RETURN everyOther
 END

 # Flowchart
 https://launchschool.com/lessons/64655364/assignments/998c996d

+Shape         =   Meaning
+Oval          =   Start/Stop
+Rectangle     =   Processing Step
+Parallelogram =   Input/Output
+Diamond       =   Decision
+Circle        =   Connector

-the imperative or procedural way to solve a problem; to map out the step-by-step logic our program would need to solve a problem; js101 the declarative way to solve a problem; to use (for example) a method that lets us iterate, instead of looping manually; js101
+the **imperative or procedural way** to solve a problem; to map out the step-by-step logic our program would need to solve a problem; js101 the **declarative way** to solve a problem; to use (for example) a method that lets us iterate, instead of looping manually; js101

 Interestingly, when we move logic to sub-processes, we use a declarative type of syntax, rather than imperative